WilliamStar007/Multi-Room-Heating/README.md

 - a constant vector c = [c<sub>i</sub>] ∈ R<sup>4</sup>,
 - initial temperature of each room in a vector x<sub>0</sub> ∈ R<sup>4</sup>.

+The inputs to the system will be outside temperature and output from the controller.
+The output will be current temperature.
+The temperature of the rooms will be calculated using the room dynamics formula given above.

 ### Design of the Controller
 The controller will have parameters
 - constants on<sub>i</sub> in a vector on = [on<sub>i</sub>] ∈ R<sup>4</sup>,